bparanj/crystal/computer/basics/cleaning.md

 1. Power down your laptop, unplug it from the charger, and remove the battery (if removable) for safety.

 2. Clean the outside of the laptop:
-   a.
-Mix a couple of drops of dishwashing liquid in a couple of cups of warm water.
    b.
 Dip a lint-free cloth into the soapy water, give it a good squeeze, and wring it out.
    c.
 Give the laptop case a good rub down with the damp cloth.
    d.
 Rinse out the cloth with clean water and wipe the case down again.